Hafz-technology/Real-time_IoT_Data_Pipeline/README.md

-* ZooKeeper: is a centralized service used to coordinate and manage processes in large, distributed system like Kafka
+* ZooKeeper: is a centralized service used to coordinate and manage processes in large, distributed system like